Solar power on a boat: easy, right?

 But, really, how many panels do you need for your 300Ah battery bank with a 120Ah daily consumption?

-There are many factors that determine this.
+Many factors determine this.
 As a rule of thumb, you can double your battery bank Ah, which would give you a minimum of 600 watts.
-This will, in most cases, maintain your batteries with modest use of power.
+This will, in most cases, maintain your batteries with modest power use.

-1,440Wh divided by 150W = 9.6 hours of sun to keep your batteries charged.
+To keep your batteries charged, 1,440Wh divided by 150W = 9.6 hours of sun.
 However, there may only be 2.5 hours of sun per day, so we can calculate back and say we need 1440Wh / 2.5 = 576 watts.
-In our scenario, with a 300Ah battery bank and a 120Ah daily consumption, we may, therefore, be looking at 4 x 200W solar panels, giving us 600 (actual) watts.
+In our scenario, with a 300Ah battery bank and a 120Ah daily consumption, we may be looking at 4 x 200W solar panels, giving us 600 (actual) watts.

 Polycrystalline vs Monocrystalline solar panels